jiwpark00/Dynamic_Risk_Assessment_MLOps_Project/README.md

 - Summary statistics for the numerical columns are calculated for mean, median, and standard deviation.

 - Dependency statuses are carefully evaluated for currently being used by the project (from Udacity env), installed version, and the most recent version as called by on Apr 2022.

+# Reporting
+Model reporting section carries out metric reporting as well as allowing API setup using Flask framework and curl (for POST)/requests (for GET) calls embedded in apicalls python script.

+- Reporting file generates and saves confusion matrix as well as predicted values.

+- App file contains 1 endpoint for prediction (the parameter to pass is the file location) and 3 endpoints for scoring, summary statistics, and diagnostics, respectively.

+- API Call file uses subprocess and requests to call API endpoints, retrieve the outputs (after changing from bytes to more manageable output), and saves the result.